gnang/HypermatrixAlgebraPackage/README.md

 [Latin Hypercube](http://en.wikipedia.org/wiki/Latin_hypercube_sampling) of the corresponding order and side lenght.
 Unefortunately as our implementation suggestis we perform a brute forces search for the latin Hypercubes (suggestions for improvemements are more then welcome).
 Consequently the package provides an implementation of the hyperdeterminant of hypermatrices of arbitrary size but order less than 7.
-The computation of the determinant of a Hypermatrix is obtained as follows
+The computation of the determinant of a hypermatrix is obtained as follows

 ```python